Higher than Average Bill?

 Have you been running a space heater?
 The cost of operating an electric space heater can add up quickly.
 Learn more here.

-When looking at your electric bill, consider any recent purchases or upgrades that may be drawing additional power in your home.
+When reviewing your electric bill, consider any recent purchases or upgrades that may be drawing additional power in your home.

-Between the onset of smart technologies, electric vehicles and other electronics and gadgets, we are becoming more "plugged in" each year.
-Newer electronics are also becoming more energy efficient, and upgrading can result in immediate energy savings.
-Newer, high-definition LED TVs use a fraction of the electricity older liquid-crystal displays (LCD) and plasma screens do.
-And don't forget about DVD/Blu-ray players, digital cable boxes, Wi-Fi modems and sound systems.
-When shopping for new electronics around the home, look for the yellow EnergyGuide label to compare annual estimated energy use to buy the most energy efficient model for your home.
+Between smart technologies, electric vehicles, and other electronics and gadgets, we are becoming more "plugged in" every year.
+Newer electronics are also becoming more energy efficient and upgrading can result in immediate energy savings.
+When shopping for new electronics, look for the yellow EnergyGuide label to compare annual estimated annual energy use and identify the most energy-efficient model for your home.
 Also, look for ENERGY STAR® certified electronics.

-Electronics aren’t the only culprits either.
+Electronics are not the only culprits.
 Home upgrades may also be adding to your electric bill.
-Hot tubs, water features and fountains often surprise homeowners when they learn how much electricity they really use.
+Hot tubs, water features, and fountains often surprise homeowners when they learn how much electricity they use.

 Also consider how much time you are spending at home.
-When the kids are out of school during the summer, they may operate the TV longer during the day, or when the whole family is at home for the holidays, your energy usage may increase.
+When the kids are out of school during the summer, they may use the TV more during the day.
+Likewise, when the whole family is home for the holidays, your energy usage will likely increase.

-The efficiency of household appliances like air conditioners, refrigerators, dishwashers, clothes washers and dryers has dramatically increased over the past few years.
-However, older appliances in your home may be losing efficiency, or a needed repair may be what’s drawing more power.
+The efficiency of household appliances such as air conditioners, refrigerators, dishwashers, clothes washers, and dryers has increased dramatically over the past few years.
+However, older appliances in your home may be losing efficiency or a needed repair may be what is drawing more power.

-Just a small leak in your water heater could make your water heater work overtime as it refills and continuously reheats.
-That old refrigerator in your garage may be worth turning off if it’s not being put to good use.
-If it’s time to shop for new household appliances, choose those that have earned the government’s ENERGY STAR® rating.
+Even a small leak in your water heater could make your water heater work overtime as it refills and continuously reheats water.
+That old refrigerator in your garage may be worth turning off if it is not being used regularly.
+If it is time to shop for new household appliances, choose models that have earned the government’s ENERGY STAR® rating.
 United Power also offers rebates on select electric appliances.

-Our experts are here to make sure you're getting the most out of your energy.
-Over the years, United Power's energy management specialists have helped members discover significant savings opportunities worth hundreds of dollars per year.
-Contact our team at 303-637-1300 or click the link below to schedule a phone assessment.
+Our experts are here to make sure you are getting the most out of your energy.
+Over the years, United Power's energy solutions specialists have helped members identify significant savings opportunities worth hundreds of dollars per year.
+Contact our team at 303-637-1300 or click the link below to schedule an assessment.